Aggressive Divorce Attorney or Assertive Divorce Attorney?

 A strategic lawyer has mastered critical thinking and problem solving relative to divorce related issues.
 This lawyer understands the nuances of the law, distinguishes the various scenarios that appear in divorces and can develop creative solutions.

 The casual observer of a baseball game sees a different game than does a sophisticated fan.
-He simply sees the pitcher throwing a ball to the catcher while the batter attempts to hit the ball before it is caught and run 90 feet to first base before the ball is thrown to the first baseman standing at that location.
+He simply sees the pitcher throwing a ball to the catcher while the batter attempts to hit the ball before it is caught and run 90 feet to first base before the ball is thrown to first base.
 The sophisticated baseball fan sees multiple strategic decisions and options in each and every play.
 This is somewhat analogous to a divorce.
 Almost every decision or action in a divorce has a strategic component that is unseen by most clients and most lawyers.

-Are Negotiations in a Divorce Like Negotiations in Most Other Areas of Business?
+There Are Significant Differences Between Negotiations in a Divorce and Negotiations in Other Areas of Business

-A divorce should not be analyzed as one would analyze a typical business deal.
+Although many parts of a divorce are, in fact, a division of a partnership, a divorce should not be analyzed exactly as one would analyze a typical business transaction.

 When negotiating the purchase of a house or a company, if the buyer does not like the positions being taken by the other side of the deal, he or she can simply walk away from the transaction and commence negotiations on another house.
 One cannot simply walk away and divorce a different spouse.
 In most negotiations the potential price and terms of purchase do not have a ceiling or a floor.
 A buyer of raw land may be successful in negotiating an amazingly low purchase price from an unsophisticated seller.

 A judge is essentially a referee who makes the final decision if the parties cannot solve the conflict.
-Business deals do not have an individual who solves disputes and keeps the terms of the deal in the zone of fairness.
+Business deals do not have an individual who solves disputes and keeps the terms of the deal in the zone of fair and reasonable.

 Lastly, in a divorce, one party may be ordered to pay the other party’s attorneys fees and costs.
 The longer the process takes the more it may cost the higher earning party, even if that party is the reasonable and rational one.
 This fact may play a role in settlement positions and the negotiations.